From Asia to the Americas, here are some of the top religious and spiritual sites in the world…

 Both Buddhists and Hindus consider Mt.
 Kailash to be a spiritual home for the gods

-, a pilgrimage to Mt.
+.
+According to tradition, a pilgrimage to Mt.
 Kailash can help erase bad karma accumulated over a lifetime.

 Photograph by Shuo Yang via Getty Images